ZainabJenmi/DSA-Palmoria-Group-emp/README.md

 ### Finding and Insights
 1. The company does not meet the payment requirement.
 Only 31% get paid up to $90,000 while the other 69% are underpaid.
-2. There is a general gender disribuion gap particularly in the following  departments  listed below grouped by Region -Abuja (Accounting, Legal and Training)
+2. There is a general gender disribuion gap particularly in the following  departments  listed below grouped by Region

+   -Abuja (Accounting, Legal and Training)departments

-  -Kaduna (Markeing, Sales and training )
+   -Kaduna (Markeing, Sales and training )departments

-  -Lagos (Product Mgt, Research and Support)
+   -Lagos (Product Mgt, Research and Support)departments
-3. Based on rating females have a better performance (good and very good) rating females have higher percentage.
-But (average very poor and poor) rating have higher male percentage.
+4. Based on rating females have a better performance (good and very good) rating females have higher percentage, but (very poor and poor) rating have higher male percentage.
-4. Salary band most employees fall above $90,000 Then $70,000 - $60,000 Then $80,000 - $90,000
 5. There is a salary gap     average salary b gender

--There is a gender equality in Abuja
-But in Abuja there are 20 more males employes than females Departments

-There are more males than females in Legal, sales, support, Accounting.

 There is a salary gender gap